blofinex/blofinex/README.md

 - ⚡ Fun fact: ...
 -->

-Blofin is a data-driven financial institution aiming to provide
+BloFin is a data-driven financial institution aiming to provide

 customers with safe, convenient, and professional crypto services.